Interferometer Techniques for Gravitational-Wave Detection: Optical Components: Coupling of Field Amplitudes

 \subsection{Coupling matrices}

 Computations that involve sets of linear equations as shown in Section~\ref{sec:two_mirror} can often be done or written efficiently with matrices.
 Two methods of applying matrices to coupling field amplitudes are demonstrated below, using again the example of a two mirror cavity.
 First of all, we can rewrite the coupling equations in matrix form.
-The mirror coupling as given in Figure~\ref{eq:mirror_coupling} becomes \epubtkImage{mirror_coupling_matrix1-external.png}{ }
+The mirror coupling as given in Figure~\ref{eq:mirror_coupling} becomes